John Vernon Henderson

 John Vernon Henderson is a Canadian-American economist and an academic.
 He is a Research Affiliate at the International Growth Centre, Director of the Urbanisation in Developing Countries Program, and a School Professor of Economic Geography at the London School of Economics.

 Henderson is most known for his works on models of systems of cities and on urbanization in developing countries, focusing on factor market distortions, urban systems in sub-Saharan Africa, and the spatial layout of cities.

 Henderson is a research fellow at the Centre for Economic Policy Research and a Fellow of the British Academy.

 Education

-Henderson completed his BA in Economics from the University of British Columbia in 1968.
-In 1972, he completed his Ph.D. in Economics from the University of Chicago.
+Henderson completed a BA in Economics at the University of British Columbia in 1968.
+In 1972, he completed a Ph.D. in Economics at the University of Chicago.

 Career

 Henderson began his academic career in 1972 by joining Queen's University as an assistant professor of economics and served until 1974.
 Following this, he took on the role of visiting assistant professor of economics at the University of Chicago until 1974.
 From 1974 to 1979, he assumed the position of assistant professor of Economics and Urban Studies at Brown University while also serving as a visiting lecturer at Tribhuvan University in Nepal, between 1976 and 1977.
 In 1979, he was promoted to associate professor of Economics and Urban Studies at Brown University, a role that he served until 1982.
 Subsequently, from 1982 to 2013, he served as the Professor of Economics and Urban Studies at Brown University and from 1994 to 2013 as Eastman Professor of Political Economy at Brown University.
 During this time, he also held multiple concurrent appointments including serving as visiting scholar at the Institute of Economic Growth, Delhi University Campus in India from 1986 to 1988, a Guggenheim Fellow 1984/85, an Earhart Foundation Fellow in 1986 and Leverhulme Visiting professor of economics at the London School of Economics in 2004.
 Since 2013, he has held an appointment as the School Professor of Economic Geography at the London School of Economics.

 As of 2014, he is the director of the Urbanisation in Developing Countries Program at the London School of Economics.

 Throughout his career, Henderson has collaborated with various governments in Asia and Africa, either through direct engagements or through organizations like the World Bank or the McKinsey Global Institute, in the development of urban policies.
 He co-founded Urban Economics Association and served as its first president from 2006 to 2014.
 He also served as the past president of the North American Regional Science Association and as an editor of the Journal of Urban Economics from 2012 to 2019.
 Since 2016, he has been a research affiliate at the International Growth Center and a research fellow at the Center for Economic Policy Research.